bhall2001/flyballmanager-docs/docs/gettingStarted/divisions.md

 ### Tournament points

-And finally, we need to setup how points are awarded for this division.
+And finally, we need to set up how points are awarded for this division.
 In the tournament points section enter the point values as defined for your tournament.
 In our practice tournament, 1 point is assigned for each heat win, .5 point for a heat tie, and 0 points for a heat loss.
-No points are given for wining the most heats so we will leave the "Race" points blank.
+No points are given for wining the most heats.
+We will leave the "Race" points blank.

 ![Tournament Points](/img/divisions-tournament-points.png)

 EXCELLENT!
 We've really made some progress getting our practice tournament setup.

 ![Divisions](/img/divisions-screen.png)